shengyang998/gdou_news/README.md

 ```

 # Known issue
 - Can't crawl pictures with specific format for that format is too ugly.
-You can check out them in year 2011, contentid around 10000.
+You can check out them in year 2011, contentid around 10000, with the result of 'body'=[].